Measuring and Evaluating Social Value

 The Greater Manchester Procurement Hub has also prepared a Social Value Policy and framework, which provides a framework for evaluation of Social Value impacts at the Greater Manchester level.

-A: The Social Enterprise UK Report ‘Communities Count, Four Steps to unlocking Social Value’ describes the following key findings:
+The Social Enterprise UK Report ‘Communities Count, Four Steps to unlocking Social Value’ describes the following key findings:

 - Social Value can deliver cost savings and better services.
 The wider range of benefits derived from a focus on Social Value is substantial: 71% said that it had led to ‘better service delivery’, and 70% said it had led to ‘opportunities for innovation’.
 Importantly, more than half of respondents (52%) said delivering Social Value leads to cost savings